kzhang2/cellular-automata-game/README.md

 A genome consists of a sequence of actions, which loops over time as long as cells containing that genome still exist.

 ## TODOs
-Add Perlin noise to food generation. \\
+Add Perlin noise to food generation. <br>
-Support different kinds of actions. \\
+Support different kinds of actions. <br>
 Add reinforcement learning to search for optimal genomes.